zenmvvm/ZenMvvm/README.md

-> :memo:If the provided "dynamic" `IocAdapter` doesn't work for the custom DI engine, one can write their own Adapter that implements the `IIoc` interface.
+> :memo:If the  `IocAdapter` helper doesn't work for your chosen DI engine, you can write your own Adapter that implements the `IIoc` interface.
 >

 ## Helpers Quickstart
+> Gratitude goes to [James Montemagno](https://github.com/jamesmontemagno), [John Thieret](https://johnthiriet.com), [Brandon Minnick](https://github.com/brminnick), and the [Xamarin Team](https://github.com/xamarin).
+This collection of helpers is inspired by, and builds on their work.

 `ZenMvvm.Helpers` is an integrated collection of helpers that: